baochungit/defold-wrap/README.md

-# Defold Wrap Library
+# Defold Wrap

-This tiny library is intended to help you change the way you code on Defold.
+This small library aims to help you change the way you write code on Defold.

 Instead of
 ```lua